Bell County reviewing fireworks ban following rain

-Bell County officials are looking into whether the area received enough rain Sunday and Monday to lift the local fireworks ban.
+Bell County officials are looking into whether rain showers Sunday and Monday will impact the drought enough to lift the countywide fireworks ban.

 More than an inch of rain was recorded in some parts of Bell County Sunday and Monday, according to the National Weather Service in Fort Worth.